tempdev-bit/emberon-web/README.md

 [Emberon Main Project](https://github.com/tempdev-bit/emberon-web)

-Emberon Web is an website created to do the same, just in a browser!
+[Emberon Web](https://emberon.pages.dev) is an website created to do the same, just in a browser!
 Everything runs **offline in your browser** using Python (via Pyodide + Pillow).

 ---

 ## ✨ Features
 - 100% **lossless** — original file restored exactly
-- **Runs locally** — no server, no upload
 - Uses **PNG pixels** as the carrier
 - Built-in **compression + integrity check**
 - **Drag & Drop UI**